Requirements to Study Abroad

 - be in good academic, financial and social standing

-- have a minimum GPA of 3.0 (students who do not meet this requirement are required to come talk to the Study Abroad office about their interest in studying away)
+- have a minimum GPA of 3.0 (students who do not meet this requirement should come talk to the Study Abroad office)

-- have declared a major, or be in the process of declaring
+- have declared a major, and have an advisor in that major

 - have a passport which is valid for at least 6 months beyond your intended date of return, or be in the process of applying for one (for international programs only)